Ha-L0/Ha-L0.github.io/_posts/2022-01-30-[H4]-Proving-Grounds-Practice-hawat.md

 ## dir busting
 > There are three different web servers on the target.
 >
-> Dir busting the services with tools like `dirb` or `gobuster` expose the following relevant resources.
+> Dir busting the services with tools like `dirb` or `gobuster` exposes the following relevant resources.
 > - on port 30455: `/phpinfo.php`
 > - on port 50080: `/cloud` (`mycloud` instance)
 {: .prompt-info }